yukun-dong/how-to/Respond-to-chat-commands-in-Teams.md

 You can also add new cards if appropriate for your application.
 Please follow this [sample](https://aka.ms/teamsfx-adaptive-card-sample) to see how to build different types of adaptive cards with a list or a table of dynamic contents using `ColumnSet` and `FactSet`.

 <p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

+## Connect to existing API

+If you want to invoke external APIs in your code but do not have the appropriate SDK, the "Teams: Connect to an API" command in Teams Toolkit VS Code extension or "teamsfx add api-connection" command in TeamsFx CLI would be helpful to bootstrap code to call target APIs.
+For more information, you can visit [Connect existing API document](https://aka.ms/teamsfx-connect-api).

+<p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

+## Frequently Asked Questions

 ### How to extend my command and response bot to support notification?